UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/FINDER_MODULE.md

-# Editing the Data Tool Explorer Page or the Finder2 page - Editing the Finder Module
+# Editing the Data Tool Explorer Page or the Data Storage Finder page - Editing the Finder Module

-- To edit the Finder2 page, it is the exact same as the Data Tool Explorer page, but most of the names have '2' at the end.
+- To edit the Data Storage Finder page, it is the exact same as the Data Tool Explorer page, but most of the names have '2' at the end.
 For example - Data Tool Explorer corresponds to 'finder', but Finder2 corresponds to 'finder2'.

 ### Using git: Go to web/modules/CD-Finder-2-master to edit the Finder2 Page, or web/modules/CD-finder-master to edit the Data Tools Explorer Page
 ### With SFTP Connection (Recommended) - Go to code/web/modules/CD-Finder-2-master or code/web/modules/CD-finder-master